 Don’t be too difficult.
 Make the production as easy as possible.

 Microphone placement determines the sound quality of the instrument or vocal you are recording.

 Vocal microphones vary and choosing the right mic for your vocal can make or break a song.
 So take the time to check out different mics and find your favorite.

 - Recording the tracks (Recording Engineer)

 - Editing/mixing the tracks (Editor/Editing Engineer)

 During production, record as many takes as possible.
-Because with today’s technology you can cut and paste all of your good takes together to get the ultimate track.
+With today’s technology you can cut and paste all of your good takes together to get the ultimate track.

-On the other hand don’t get overly picky with yourself.
+On the other hand, don’t get overly picky.
 The engineer will know if your take is good.
-Sometimes we as artists have a tendency to over-complicate things and stop the production flow because we are our own worse critic.
+As artists, we have a tendency to over-complicate things and stop the production flow.
+Resist the urge to your our own worst critic.

-Finally, when the sessions are completed you will need to have your own portable hard drive to save your sessions on for future production edits or mastering.
+Finally, when the sessions are completed you need to have your own portable hard drive to save your sessions for future production edits or mastering.